 Long term breathing problems are called chronic radiation pneumonitis.
 They cause a long term cough and sometimes breathlessness.

 Let your doctor or nurse know if you notice changes in your breathing any time after your radiotherapy.
-You might need some treatment if the breathing changes are caused by radiation pneumonitis.
+It might be possible to learn breathing exercises or use medicine that can help to reduce your breathlessness, but in some rare cases breathing problems may be permanent.

 You need to tell your radiotherapy doctors if you have a heart condition that makes you breathless or if you have a heart pacemaker.
 Radiotherapy can make heart conditions worse over many years for some people.